on-site/kamayan/README.md

 ![Kamayan Meal](/kamayan.jpg?raw=true)

-Welcome to the *Ruby Kamayan*, a [Ruby Koans](http://rubykoans.com/) inspired feast of knowledge, where every serving is another morsel of knowledge to improve your understanding of Ruby, programming, and related topics.
+Welcome to the *Kamayan*, a [Ruby Koans](http://rubykoans.com/) inspired feast of knowledge, where every serving is another morsel of knowledge to improve your understanding of Ruby (or Java, or JavaScript), programming, and related topics.

 Enjoy the feast!